 This keto bread with psyllium husk recipe could be the only keto bread substitute you need!
-With a crispy crust and soft pliable center, this is perfect for all multi-grain or whole wheat bread uses.
-Each slice only has 2 net carbs per slice and an amazing mouthfeel which makes it the best keto bread I’ve ever had!
+With a crispy crust and soft, pliable center, this is perfect for all multi-grain or whole-wheat bread uses.
+Each slice only has 3 net carbs per slice and an amazing mouthfeel, making it the best keto bread I’ve ever had!

 The Best Keto Bread Recipe with Psyllium Husk

-Bread is usually one of hardest foods to quit eating when transitioning to a low carb keto diet.
-If you grew up on a standard Western diet, bread is just about everywhere!
+Bread is usually one of the hardest foods to quit eating when transitioning to a low-carb keto diet.
+If you grew up on a standard Western diet, bread is everywhere!

 This oven-baked beauty looks just like the whole wheat and multi-grain bread I grew up eating.

 The texture is akin to sourdough bread.
-Psyllium husk works its magic inside and makes light air pockets just like you see in traditional sourdough.
+Psyllium husk, a favorite keto ingredient, works its magic inside and makes light air pockets like in traditional sourdough.

-How many carbs in psyllium husk keto bread?
+How many carbs are in psyllium husk keto bread?